Last Updated 4-23-08

 Three Things to Get Started

-2. Know the goals of course and expectations
+2. Know the goals of course & expectations

-Below are links to your online textbook and links to quizzes and exercises.
+Below are links to your online textbook tutorials, quizzes, reading assignments, and exercises.

 CHEMISTRY & SOCIETY: MAGICIAN & AUDIENCE